Spina Bifida (cont.)

 - Obesity (due to inactivity) and urinary tract disorders (due to poor drainage) are common complications of spina bifida.

-- Pathologic bone fractures occur in as many as 25% of people with spina bifida.
+- Pathologic bone fractures occur in a significant percentage of people with spina bifida.
 A pathologic fracture is a break that occurs because of weakness or disease in the bones, not solely because of injury.
 A very minor injury can worsen a pathologic fracture, causing pain and bringing the fracture to medical attention.

 - Growth hormone deficiency resulting in short stature is common in people with spina bifida.
 On average they are several inches shorter than siblings or peers.